Waterproof and water-resistant laminate flooring is a floor industry innovation. How does it open up the options for you, the consumer? Take a look.

 In past years, laminate flooring was not recommended for areas such as kitchen or bathrooms where water could get on the floor.
 The laminate of the past was problematic, not because of the actual laminate sheet itself, but because of the spaces between the sheets that allowed water to seep onto the flooring beneath.
 The core of the laminate was made of particle board or fiberboard that will crumble when it get wet.

-With new technology, laminate flooring has transcended those problems to become truly waterproof.
+With new technology, water resistant laminate flooring has transcended those problems to become exponentially more available.

 Composition of Laminate Flooring

 A laminate floor is made up of many layers.
 It is the top layer that gives the flooring the attractive appearance and texture.
 There are generally three layers under the top laminate layer that will provide support to the product, and keep water out.

 The top layer consists of a Melamine wear layer that provides the resistance to water, moisture, and damage.
 It is a clear membrane that is resin-filled and covers the top of the floor material.
 The core layers support and absorb impact.
 This high-density core fiberboard will have a layer of melamine plastics resins that are built into the structure and will also provide protection against water and moisture.